My dad has not raised the bar for me - Gyakie, daughter of Nana Acheampong

 The sensational singer disclosed that after revealing that her dad was Nana Acheampong, she has had people text her and promise to support her because they are big fans of her father.

-The young Acheampongmaa added that there are things music lovers are expecting her to do and promised to record a song for her father soon.
+The young Acheampongmaa added that there are things music lovers are expecting her to do and she promised to record a song with her father soon.

 GhanaWeb is not responsible for the reportage or opinions of contributors published on the website.
 Read our disclaimer.